Medium Sized Dogs: The Goldilocks of Dog Sizes

 How Big Are Medium-Sized Dogs?

-Dogs weighing around 20 pounds or less are generally considered small dogs and any breed over 60 pounds is usually considered a large dog.
-This means that medium dogs span a wide range of sizes.
+Dogs weighing around 30 pounds (14 kg) or less are generally considered small dogs and any breed over 55 pounds (25 kg) is usually considered a large dog.
+This means that medium dogs span a wide range of body weights.
 To make it easier to define exactly what size dog you're looking for.
 Medium-sized dogs can be categorized into three distinct groups:

 - Medium small, which includes standard dachshunds, corgis and French bulldogs.